 Goshen High School Orchestras

-The Goshen High School Orchestra program is among the best in the state with 16 state finalist appearances including the past two years the event has been held and two state runner-up performances in 2006, and 2007.
+The Goshen High School Orchestra program is among the best in the state with 16 state finalist appearances including the past two years the event has been held and two state runner-up performances.
 There are many string performance opportunities for Goshen students but the program is centered on our three concert ensembles that meet three times a week during the school day.
 In addition to our concert ensembles, students have the opportunity to participate in small chamber ensembles, the musical pit orchestra, our jazz string ensemble, and our Camerata Chamber Orchestra.
 The Goshen High School Orchestras are directed by Mr. Jason Pfeifer and Mr. Sean Patrick.

 Crimson Concert Orchestra: The Crimson Concert Orchestra is for students continuing in orchestra that participated in 8th grade orchestra the previous year.
 The Crimson Concert Orchestra continues increases the demand of musicality while increasing the rigor of music as student move into the Goshen High School program.
 The Crimson Concert Orchestra meets Mondays, Wednesdays, and Fridays performing in the Fall Orchestra Coffee Concert in October, the Sounds of the Season Orchestra Concert in December, at the ISSMA HS Organizational Festival in April, and the Spring Orchestra Concert in late April.
 Jason Pfeifer is the podium director of the Crimson Concert Orchestra.
-Sean Patrick assist this ensemble.
+Sean Patrick and Rachel Horning assist this ensemble.

 Chamber Ensembles: In the Goshen Orchestras we affirm the importance of chamber music for our students both from an educational, and practical standpoint.
 Chamber music encourages independent musicianship, demands music literacy, and fosters meaningful musical and social growth in students.
 The Goshen High School Orchestras have the highest level of participation in the ISSMA solo & ensemble of any string program in the region.
 We encourage students to continue working in these ensembles beyond the ISSMA event.
 The orchestra program has a standing ensemble, the Crimson Quartet, which generally performs professional level literature and has participated in the Fischoff National Chamber Competition.